Social

 Global quality governance

-The Group has established the Global CQO Organization, which is composed of the Global Chief Quality Officer (Global CQO) and the CQOs of all SBUs.
+Bridgestone has established the Global CQO Structure, which is composed of the Global Chief Quality Officer (Global CQO) and the CQOs of all SBUs.
 Together, they are responsible for ensuring the quality of products, services and solutions in their respective markets.
-The CQOs guide and support the organization by promoting quality innovation and continuous improvement activities that lead to the production of safe, high-performing products to deliver customer value and maintain customer trust.
+The CQOs are building a quality assurance system across the entire value chain to deliver customer value and maintain customer trust through innovation and continuous improvement.
+In addition, the Global Head Office (GHO) and Global Business Support (GBS) advance these activities by sharing roles such as issuing policies, developing global systems, managing the quality status of each SBU, conducting quality audits, and supporting SBU activities.

-In 2017, the Group established the Global Quality Management Committee (GQMC) to strengthen global governance regarding the deployment of its quality mission and initiatives in each SBU.
+In 2017, Bridgestone established the Global Quality Management Committee (GQMC) to strengthen global governance regarding the deployment of its quality mission and initiatives in each SBU.

 Quality assurance throughout the value chain